suncoast-devs/handbook/lessons/full-stack-build-an-app/33-restaurant-edit.md

 ## Update our routes in `App.jsx`

-We'll add the following route to allow a path to the `EditRestuarant` component
+We'll add the following route to allow a path to the `EditRestuarant` component.

 ```jsx
 <Route exact path="/restaurants/:id/edit">